-What are the rates and fees for my credit card?
+What types of rates and fees apply to my credit card?

-Once a year you pay an annual credit card fee.
-The date it is charged each year depends on when you first activated your card.
+Annual fee – This is charged once each year.
+The date it is charged will depend on when you first activated your card.

-A $10 overlimit fee is charged to credit cards opened before 1 July 2012 when we first allow you to exceed (or further exceed) your credit limit in a statement period.
+Overlimit fee – This only applies to credit card accounts opened before 1 July 2012.
+It is charged when we first allow you to exceed your credit card limit in a statement period.

-View the Standard fees and charges for credit card services for more detail.
+You can view the Standard fees and charges for credit card services for more detail on these charges.